-Use the following examples to help guide the development of tactics for
+Use the following examples to help guide the development of tactics for your business:

 Email a monthly newsletter to clients featuring blog articles.
-Include links to
+Include links to the blog, social media sites and upcoming events.

-Attend events sponsored by the Chamber of Commerce, Better Business
+Attend events sponsored by the Chamber of Commerce, Better Business Bureau and local Restaurant Association.